GSA/digitalgov.gov/content/posts/2013-11-06-github-for-government.md

   - open source
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/github-octocat-233x250.jpg" alt="Animation of a cat and an octopus." %}
-Working on getting your agency to release an open source policy?
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/github-octocat-233x250.jpg" alt="Animation of a cat and an octopus." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/github-octocat.jpg)Working on getting your agency to release an open source policy?
 Awesome!
 But if you want an effective open source program, you have to tightly integrate open source into how your agency procures, builds, and distributes technology.

 You&#8217;re not alone!
 There&#8217;s a [growing community](http://government.github.com/community) of [government technologists](https://github.com/government?tab=members) on [GitHub](https://github.com/) working on these issues &#8211; a place where you can quickly get the best advice.
 We&#8217;re contributing to this forum because we saw governments at all levels dealing with the same kinds of questions: